hokageCV/youtube-thumbnail-generator/README.md

-# Youtube Thumbnail Generator
+# Simple Thumbnail Generator

-Create thumbnails for youtube.
+Create thumbnails for your media.

+## Tools used

+- NextJS
+- OpenAI for query writing
+- Google's nano banana for image generation

+## Setup steps

+Add all the variables mentioned in `.env.example` file and start the server.